 Life’s biggest question – what happens after you die?
 We don’t mean the after-life, but what happens to your property, cash, superannuation and other assets?
-You may have heard of ‘estate planning’.
+You may have heard of the term ‘estate planning’.
 This is the process of making those end-of-life arrangements.
-It aims to give peace of mind to you and your loved ones by ensuring your assets are distributed as efficiently and quickly as possible when you pass.
+Estate planning aims to give you and your loved ones peace of mind by ensuring your assets are distributed as efficiently and quickly as possible when you pass.

-With that in mind, there are 3 things everyone should have in place – particularly those entering retirement and the golden years:
+With that in mind, there are 3 things everyone should have in place if you are estate planning in Melbourne or greater Victoria – particularly those entering retirement and the golden years:

-A will is a legally binding document that explains how you wish your property and assets to be distributed when you die.
-If you die without one (or an invalid will), this is called ‘dying intestate’.
 In this case, certain laws apply and your assets will be distributed by default to your family – but perhaps not in accordance with your wishes or preferred allocation.
-Avoid unnecessary confusion, fees, delays and family feuds – get a will!
+Avoid unnecessary confusion, fees, delays and family feuds – get a Will!

 - Take stock of your assets.
 Think about how you want your property, superannuation, cash, trusts and personal possessions to be distributed when you pass away.

 - Write it down!
 You can make your own Will using our free online Will builder.If your situation is complicated, our team of estate lawyers and estate planning experts are also here to help make the Will that’s right for you, by calling (03) 9917 3388.

 - Find two people to witness you sign – they must be over 18 years old, not a beneficiary under the Will and competent.
 Best practice – get together with your witnesses in the same room and use the same pen when you sign.

 - If you are particularly ‘advanced in years’ or have a condition that may affect your mental capacity, it’s best to get a letter from your doctor confirming you are of ‘sane mind’ when making your Will.
 Avoid any possibility of a disgruntled family member challenging your sanity.